cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Introduction

-A multitude of data management and knowledge portals are emerging which leads to a growing global data pool.
-However the need to use and effectively reuse data grows as well as more data gets available.
-This puts much pressure not only on the development of effective tools but also on tools that tightly integrate into existing workflows of researchers to help them dealing with the challenges like data exploration and processing.

-With a growing awareness on the value of data, much effort was put into building data management portals, that preserve all kinds of environmental and historic data.
-Solutions emerged in different scientific disciplines that provide data management plans for small scale projects as well as for large data producing, long term or remote sensing collaborations (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-An ongoing trend here is the development of integrative databases and data portals (TRY, GBIF).
+With a growing awareness on the value of data, much effort was put into the development of data management platforms that preserve all kinds of environmental and historic data.
+Solutions emerged in different scientific disciplines that provide data management plans for small scale projects as well as for large scale, large data producing, long term or remote sensing collaborations (e.g.  diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch), all contributing to a growing global data pool.
+An ongoing trend in that context is the development of integrative databases and data platforms (TRY, GBIF).
 They serve as nodes that collect data from smaller databases of a certain domain and enable researchers to access a wide range of relevant data, all from one place.
-In fact, these portals offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
-Even tough this improves the situation in data preservation, there is still reluctance to use them extensively as researchers fear to give away and loose the control over their data.
+In fact, these platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss (cite xxx).
+Even tough this improves the situation in data preservation, there is still reluctance to extensively use online data platforms as researchers fear to give away and loose the control over their data (cite xxx).

-Metadata is a crucial component that supports different processes in the data life cycle.
-It is important for data preservation as well as for an effective reuse, the exchange and the integration of data into a wider context.
-In general it improves the legibility of data.
-A plain dataset is hard to understand, to one who is not familiar with it and it can be hard to decipher, even by the author itself, after some time has passed.
-For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations or the headers in the dataset mean.
-While metadata theoretically solves the problem with undescribed data, it is still hard to make researchers use it extensively.
-This is closely related to the fact that it usually means to learn new tools for the data description process (e.g morpho, dataUP).

-The demand to use and reuse available data grows with the amount of data available.
-For example in ecology the integration of the mostly small and heterogeneous data offers the potential to answer questions on a much broader temporal and spatial scale.
-Finding relevant data for a certain analysis is crucial for an effective reuse.
-However finding data is challenging and is getting even more complex if more data gets available.
-A common practice in data discovery next to full text search in metadata is keyword tagging.
-But a keyword search is very coarse and may provide access to parts of the relevant data only as it misses for example data of relevance that has been tagged with close related keywords of the actual search.
-The integration of semantic repositories that provide taxonomies or ontologies to embed the keywords into a context can potentially improve this situation.
-For example the keyword search could benefit from using taxonomies as they serve a hierarchic structure that can be used to find related narrower or broader terms to improve the search query.
+The demand to reuse available data grows with the amount of data available.
+The reuse of data for example in ecology is of particular interest as the integration of data offers the potential to answer questions on a much broader temporal and spatial scale.
+Metadata is not only a crucial component of data preservation (cite xxx) but also for data exchange and reuse.
+Plain primary research data can be hard to understand, especially to one who is not familiar with it, and it can be even hard to decipher by the authors themselves after some time has passed.
+For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations and the headers in the dataset mean.
+While metadata solves the problem of undescribed data, it is still hard to make researchers use it extensively.
+This is closely related to the fact that it usually means to learn new tools for the description process (e.g morpho, dataUP).
+Finding data is still challenging and it is getting even more complex to find relevant data if more data gets available.
+A common practice in data discovery, next to full text search in metadata is the tagging with keywords.
+However a keyword search is very coarse and may provide access to a subset of relevant data only.
+A keyword search for example on "weight" of litter will miss datasets tagged with "dry weight" or "wet weight" that might be of interest to for a certain analysis.
+The integration of semantic repositories that provide taxonomies or ontologies can potentially improve this situation.
+They embed the keywords into a hierarchic structure so the actual search term can be extended along the known relations of a term to enrich the search query.

-Workflows is a trending concept in streamlining the processing of data in terms of data access, data manipulation and the preservation of valuable data products.
-Workflow tools like Kepler or Pegasus assist researchers in the access to different data repositories, in reading metadata of data and provide many predefined components that can be used to manipulate and analyse data.
 In the process of data reuse the data may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of the whole analysis workflow (cite Karin and me, and xxx).
 These preparatory steps are not only time and labour intensive but potentially error prone, especially if the complexity of analyses increases.
-Workflow software and the use of semantic repositories that provide representations of formal knowledge like ontologies potentially can improve dealing with common data processing steps (cite michener).
+Workflows are a trending concept as they streamline the processing of data in terms of access, manipulation and preservation of valuable data products.
+Graphical workflow tools like Kepler (cite xxx) or Pegasus (cite xxx) assist researchers in the access to different data repositories, in reading metadata and they provide many predefined components that can be used to manipulate and analyse data.
+Workflow software that tightly integrates semantic concepts like ontologies can assist researchers in common preparatory steps of data analysis (cite michener).

+There is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing workflows, enable a simple access to data repositories, assist them in discovery and the process of understanding available data, to enable an effective reuse of data.
+The process of assisted discovery can be enabled by the tight integration of semantic repositories in form of taxonomies and ontologies in emerging software solutions.
+This paper introduces a new R package called `rbefdata` which is the companion package of the data management platform `BEFdata (https://github.com/befdata/befdata) (cite Karin) and part of the rOpenSci Initiative.
 The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to scientific data repositories which represents a first step towards workflows in R.

-There is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing workflows, enable a simple access to data repositories, assist them in discovery and the process of understanding available data which is crucial for an effective reuse of data.
-The process of assisted discovery is highly likely to be enabled by the tight integration of semantic repositories in form of taxonomies and ontologies in emerging software solutions.
-This paper introduces a new R package called `rbefdata` which is the the companion package of the data management portal `BEFdata (https://github.com/befdata/befdata) (cite Karin).
-The R package enables seamless access to data and metadata stored on the portal.
+The R package enables seamless access to data and metadata stored on the platform.
 On top of that it allows for the integration of semantic repositories as it integrates with the `tematres` vocabulary server (http://www.vocabularyserver.com/).
 We showcase the functionality of the package available with version `0.3.5`.
 The workflow reconstructs a facet of an analysis that has been published by Lang et al. 2013 on nutrient retention along biodiveristy gradients.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
-The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management portal, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management portal.
+The workflow depicts how to refine keywords for search in the thesaurus, ask for data access in the data management platform, download data into the R environment, inspect metadata, analyse the tracer experiment, and finally upload data and workflow scripts back to the data management platform.

 ## Material and Methods